 04. Do peacocks eat bananas?

 Yes, peacock likes to eat bananas because it’s easy to swallow.

 05. Do people eat peacocks?

-I don’t know how people eat this stunning looking bird!!
+I don’t know how people eat this stunning-looking bird!!
 Hunting and eating peacock is illegal in some countries, but sadly, some people include peacock meat on their menu.

-At the beginning stage, I suggest feeding mostly insects, meat, and vegetables.
+In the beginning stage, I suggest feeding mostly insects, meat, and vegetables.
 And later, you can supplement or subtract foods to improve their diet list.